-\paragraph{Intractability results.} In Section~\ref{sec:limits}, we obtain the first intractability results for pseudo-Boolean optimization.
-Namely, under some mild assumptions, we show that for every sequence of hypergraphs $\bra{G_k}_{k=1}^\infty$ indexed by the treewidth $k$ and with bounded rank, the complexity of solving~\cref{prob PBO} on a signed hypergraph whose underlying hypergraph is $G_k$ grows super-polynomially in $k$ (see~\cref{{th PBO hard}}).
+\parag{Negative results} In Section~\ref{sec:limits}, we obtain the first intractability results, in the best-case sense, for pseudo-Boolean optimization.
+First, under some mild assumptions, we show that for every sequence of hypergraphs $\bra{G_k}_{k=1}^\infty$ indexed by treewidth $k$ and with bounded rank, the complexity of solving~\cref{prob PBO} on a signed hypergraph whose underlying hypergraph is $G_k$ grows super-polynomially in $k$ (see~\cref{{th PBO hard}}).
 To prove this result, we first obtain an intractability result for BQO problems which is based on a complexity result for inference in graphical models~\cite{ChaSreHar08} (see~\cref{th treewidth}).
-Subsequently, using the inflation operation introduced in~\cite{dPKha23}, we present a polynomial-time reduction of intractable BQO instances to pseudo-Boolean optimization instances.
-Notice that the bounded rank assumption is key here, as for example~\cref{prob PBO} over signed hypergraphs whose underlying hypergraphs are $\beta$-acyclic can be solved in polynomial time and a $\beta$-acyclic hypergraph with unbounded rank has an unbounded treewidth as well.
+Subsequently, using the inflation operation introduced in~\cite{dPKha23}, we present a polynomial-time reduction of BQO instances to pseudo-Boolean optimization instances, and as a result obtain an intractability result for pseudo-Boolean optimization.
+Second, leveraging existing results on the extension complexity of the Boolean quadric polytope~\cite{AboFio19}, we obtain the first lower bound on the extension complexity of the pseudo-Boolean polytope.
+Namely, we prove that for any hypergraph $G$ of bounded rank, there exists a signed hypergraph $H$ with the underlying hypergraph $G$, such that the extension complexity of the pseudo-Boolean polytope $\PBP(H)$ grows exponentially in the treewidth of $G$ (see~\cref{th xcPBP}).
+It is important to note that the bounded rank assumption is key for these results, as, for example, a polynomial-size extended formulation for the multilinear polytope of $\beta$-acyclic can be constructed in polynomial-time~\cite{dPKha23mMPA}, and a $\beta$-acyclic hypergraph with unbounded rank has an unbounded treewidth.